openjdk/guide/src/guide/fixing-a-bug.md

 #. **Push the changeset into the Project's forest**

-   Follow the instructions in [Producing a Changeset].
+   Follow the instructions in [Working With Pull Requests].
 If working with a Sponsor, send the changeset to the development mailing list so that they can handle the final push.

    The push will trigger a update to the bug which will make the following changes: